 You can access and type foreign currency symbols in Mac OS X in much the same way that other special characters are typed out.
 That means you’ll use a keystroke combined with the “Option” key to type the respective character.
 A few common currency symbols are available on default keyboard layouts, including the $ dollar, … Read More

-Typing the degrees symbol on a Mac or any computer may seem like a giant mystery but it’s actually really easy if you know the proper keyboard shortcut.
-There are actually tow keyboard shortcuts for typing degree signs in OS X, and you can insert the degree temperature symbol into any Mac OS X app … Read More
+Ever wondered how to type the temperature / degree symbol in Mac OS?
+Typing the degrees symbol on a Mac, or any computer, may seem like a giant mystery since it’s not immediately visible on any keyboard, but it’s really quite easy if you know the proper keyboard shortcut.
+There are actually two keyboard shortcuts … Read More

 £ – Typing the symbol for the British Pound is done by hitting Option+3 in Mac OS X. The keystrokes for typing the pound symbol (or quid symbol) are standard on all Mac keyboards from the USA, though in another nation with another keyboard layout the keyboard shortcut may differ slightly, or the pound symbol … Read More

 € – If you want to reference the Euro symbol on your Mac, you’ve probably noticed that many keyboards don’t really make it obvious with the euro sign.
-But typing the Euro symbol in OS X is actually really easy if you know the proper keystrokes, which are the following:
+But typing the Euro symbol in Mac OS X is actually really easy if you know the proper keystrokes.
+Let’s review how to type the Euro sign … Read More